spark-jobserver/spark-jobserver/README.md

 ### Jobs

-Jobs submitted to the job server must implement a `SparkJob` trait.
+Jobs submitted to the job server must implement a `JSparkJob` trait.
 It has a main `runJob` method which is passed a SparkContext and a typesafe Config object.
 Results returned by the method are made available through the REST API.